nodegoat/documentation/usage/data_entry/README.md

 An integer.
 Whole number, no decimals (max 11 digits)

 #### Text
 A multi-line input field.
-Enter non-formatted text (max 65535 characters).
+Enter non-formatted text.

 #### Text (layout)
 A multi-line input field.
-Enter formatted text (max 65535 characters).
+Enter formatted text.

 #### Text (tags & layout)
 A multi-line input field.
-Enter formatted text (max 65535 characters).
+Enter formatted text.
 In this Object Description, words can be related to other Objects.
 To create a textual relation, select a word and click the green 'object' button that appears.
 Select a Type and find one or more Objects.
 To edit a textual relation, click on the relationship and click the blue 'object' button.
 Click the blue '&' button to re-use a previously used relation.
 Click the blue '+' button to select the last used relation.
 Click the red 'x' button to remove an existing relation.

 #### True/False
 A true/false field.